 If you need speed (but not too much), a road trip down or up the Pacific Coast Hwy is a terrific way to see the seascape.
 The scenic Pacific Coast Highway runs about 600 miles from San Francisco to San Diego, so hop on anywhere along the coast in Orange County.

 Along the way, enjoy the best views in Orange County as you stop off at farmers’ markets, roadside attractions, and local restaurants on your Pacific Coast Hwy adventures.

 See Related: Best Things to Do in San Diego, California

 30. Bolsa Chica State Park

-Bolsa Chica State Park and an ecological reserve have 1,400 acres of dunes and fresh and saltwater wetlands.
-Five miles of hiking trails take you over the marsh (via a boardwalk) and past a variety of coastal plants and animals.
+Bolsa Chica State Park and an ecological reserve have 1,400 dunes and fresh and saltwater wetlands.
+Five miles of hiking trails take you over the marsh (via a boardwalk) and past various coastal plants and animals.

-Go birdwatching, cast for fish, catch the sunset or watch for seals.
-There’s also an interpretive center that has exhibits, educational displays, and trail information.
+Go birdwatching, cast for fish, catch the sunset, or watch for seals.
+There’s also an interpretive center with exhibits, educational displays, and trail information.

 See Related: Best Travel Gifts for Backpackers

 You can’t miss the Huntington Beach Pier and Boardwalk for restaurants, attractions, and fun activities.
 The boardwalk is about 10 miles long as it passes by Bolsa Chica State Beach, Huntington City Beach, Sunset Beach, and others.

 The pier, at 1,856 feet long, was built around 1902 and is on the National Register of Historic Places.
 Legendary surfers Duke Kahanamoku and George Freeth performed surfing demonstrations at the iconic pier.
 Today, you can visit surf and gift shops or grab a bite to eat at Ruby’s Diner at the very end of the pier.